colinschepers/colinschepers.github.io/_posts/2019-12-27-pathfinding.markdown

 layout: post
 title:  "Finding paths can be fun!"
 date:   2019-12-27 15:11:53 +0100
-categories: [AI, Pathfinding, JavaScript]
+categories: [AI, Algorithms, Pathfinding, JavaScript]
-tags: [AI, Pathfinding, JavaScript, p5.js]
+tags: [AI, Algorithms, Pathfinding, JavaScript, p5.js]
 ---
 Ever wondered how path finding techniques actually work?
 This is a demo application showing the steps of the A* algorithm [1].